Director of ACCORDS

 Dr. Moore received her BS in biological sciences from the University of New Orleans, her MSPH from the Colorado School of Public Health, and completed her doctorate in health and behavioral sciences at the University of Colorado Denver.
 Prior to her research career, Dr. Moore worked in information technology (IT) for ten years, focusing primarily on implementation and support for software systems and technical education, training, and evaluation.
 Her ongoing research interests include consumer health informatics, digital health innovation, interoperability and clinical decision support, and the use of mobile and digital health technology to deliver patient-centered care.

-Dr. Morris is an Assistant Professor in the Department of Family Medicine at the School of Medicine.
+Dr. Morris is an Associate Professor in the Department of Family Medicine at the School of Medicine.
 She earned her BS in Communication Disorders from Boston University, an MS in Speech-Language Pathology, an MPH with a Health Policy and Systems Concentration, and a PhD in Rehabilitation Science from the University of Washington in Seattle, WA.
 She completed a post-doctoral fellowship in Health Services Research at the Feinberg School of Medicine at Northwestern University.
 Dr. Morris serves as a qualitative and mixed methods expert on multiple health services research studies.
 She has worked across a multitude of clinical areas and is particularly interested in employing qualitative methodologies and methods to engage key stakeholders in identifying and addressing disparities in care experienced by vulnerable populations.
 In her own research, she aims to identify and address provider- and organization-level factors that contribute to healthcare disparities experienced by patients with disabilities.
 She is the founder and director of the national Learning Collaborative to Address Disability Equity in HealthcaRe (LEADERs).

 Contact: Email | 303.724.3535